 Pink mold can infest clothes that are left damp or stored in a humid environment.
 This not only damages the fabric but can also pose health risks such as skin irritation and respiratory issues.
 If you find pink mold on your clothes, wash them in hot water with a mold-killing laundry detergent.
 For severe infestations, it may be necessary to discard the affected clothes.
 Prevent pink mould by thoroughly drying clothes before storage and maintaining a dry, well-ventilated wardrobe.

 Pink mold on wood can cause significant damage over time, weakening the structure and ruining the appearance.
 This is particularly common in wooden furniture exposed to dampness or high humidity.
 Besides the damage to your furniture, pink mold on wood can cause health issues such as allergies and respiratory problems.
 If you notice pink mold on your wooden items, clean the surface with a mold-killing solution and dry it thoroughly.
 To prevent it, keep your wooden furniture dry, promptly address any water damage, and consider using a dehumidifier in high-humidity areas.

 Showers, with their constant exposure to water and humidity, are prime locations for pink mold.
 This mold can cause a range of health issues, from minor irritations to serious infections.
 To clean pink mold in showers, use a mold-killing cleaning solution and scrub the area thoroughly.
 It’s also important to keep the shower dry when not in use and to regularly clean it to prevent mold growth.

 Health risks of pink mold

 Can pink mold make you sick?
-The simple answer is yes.

 The following are all symptoms that can be traced to pink colored mold exposure.